viraj-nikam/canvas/readme.md

 <br>

-If you want to use Unsplash images in your posts, you'll need to set up a new application at [https://unsplash.com/oauth/applications](https://unsplash.com/oauth/applications).
+If you want to integrate Unsplash images into your content, set up a new application at [https://unsplash.com/oauth/applications](https://unsplash.com/oauth/applications).
 Grab your access key and update `config/canvas.php`:

 ```php
 'unsplash' => [